abalkin/kcc/README.md

 they first realize what kind of power they can wield with just a few precise keystrokes.

-This tutorial aims to take users familiar with conventional languages to become competent programmers in the latest iteration of k, k7.
-The tutorial introduces language concepts, then presents examples.
-A good way to learn the language is to try to program the examples on your own.

-Readers who are already familiar with a previous version of k may wish to skim the tutorial or add to the examples.

-## section 0: installation and basics
+This crash course is not looking to make you an expert k programmer, because that takes years.
+We heard that one can teach oneself Java in 24 hours, but we do not feel qualified to judge about that.
+We are going to talk about k, and the the curve will be steep, but we value your time.

+## get set

-As of May 2019, k7 is distributed via Anaconda in form of binary builds for Linux and macOS.
+k is distributed via Anaconda in form of binary builds for Linux and macOS.
 Go to https://anaconda.org/ and follow the instructions.
 Anaconda shell integration option is recommended.
 Once you install Anaconda, install shaktidb:

 `$ conda install -c shaktidb shakti`